dkoh12/Systems/Temporal/README.md

 2. Temporal Server queues the task in `hello-world-task-queue`.
 3.  `worker.py` picks up the task, executes `say_hello`, and returns the result.
 4.  `starter.py` receives the result and prints it.

+We've decoupled Trigger (starter.py) from Execution (worker.py)

+The flow is similar to Redis pub/sub.
+We have a server running worker.py and another server running starter.py The Temporal server is used for routing and writes everything down.